Showing posts with label Platformers - Multi Screen. Show all posts

 The Great Escape!

-The earlier screens are quite humble and break you in gently so escaping is easy.
+As you might imagine, the earlier screens are quite humble to break you in gently.
+So escaping is easy whilst you learn the basics.
 But it's not long before Sam finds himself inside prisons that must put Alcatraz to shame.
 There are always a variety of cunning pitfalls to avoid, so look out for things like laser beams that will zap you into an early grave!
 Also, there are patrolling coppers and some are even armed...

 It's a good job our thug has the ability to punch.
 The screenshots prove how entertaining that is!!

 Escaping is always going to be different for each of the levels.
 So look for anything that might help, like a switch for example.
-Today, my gaming skills excelled and I reached the fourth prison - not bad at all for a fella with terrible gaming skills lol.
+Today, my gaming skills excelled and I reached the fourth prison - not bad at all for a fella with terrible gaming skills (sometimes I wonder why I bother running a gaming website lol).
 Yep, a joyous occasion that sadly didn't last all that long, as you will see in my YouTube video recording.

 Let's pause the reading and check out a couple more screenshots...